SuperMarcus/myanimelist-api-specification/README.md

 ### Handle Authentication Responses

-* On a successful authentication, the server responds `200 OK` and a JSON object with the following entries:
+* Upon a successful authentication, the server responds `200 OK` and a JSON object with the following entries:

 | Entry              | Value                                                  |